ferran1/project-enterprise-web-application/README.md

 4. Type 'ng test' in the commandline and press enter

 #### To run the back-end unit tests:
-1. make sure their is a Java version 11 or above is installed
+1. make sure Java version 11 or above is installed

 ##### Intellij
 2. Open the server map as a intellij project